Rules & Regulations

 •Vehicle parked in any roadway, fire lane, and aisle or posted “no parking” area or in such a manner that it is blocking another vehicle’s access.

-•Vehicle parked in a parking facility/ area or a reserved space to which it is not assigned and/or has not been directed to by an authorized representative of the OPTS.
+•Vehicle parked in a parking facility/ area or a reserved space to which it is not assigned and/or has not been directed to by an authorized representative of the PTS office.

-•Vehicle found to be in violation of any of the regulations or conditions as specified in this publication.
+•Vehicle found to be in violation of any of the regulations or conditions as specified in this posting.

 TOWING WITHIN THE PARKING FACILITIES